strapi/documentation/docs/developer-docs/latest/guides/create-a-v4-plugin.md

 ```

 ::: tip
-Don't forget to build your admin or to run it with the `--watch-admin` option.
+Don't forget to build your admin or to run your project with the `--watch-admin` option.
 :::

-If you don't want your plugin to be listed in the menu link for some reasons, you can remove this function.
+If you don't want your plugin to be listed in the menu link for some reason, you can remove this function.

 Now is the time to get into the front-end part of this plugin but first, an introduction to our Design System is necessary.